Rae Johnson: Exhibitions

-Johnson showed extensively throughout Toronto and Canada, including yearly solo exhibitions at the Carmen Lamanna Gallery from 1983-1991.
+Johnson showed extensively throughout Toronto and Canada, including yearly solo exhibitions at the Carmen Lamanna Gallery from 1983 to 1991.
 She was represented by Christopher Cutts Gallery in Toronto, which is where she held her last exhibition before her death, entitled Angels and Monsters.

 Curating work

-From 2009-2011 she acted as guest curator for the Museum of Contemporary Canadian Art, and National Gallery @ MOCCA, providing research for the 2011 historical exhibition, "This is Paradise," where Johnson said: “This exhibition is a celebration of this era, marked by triumph and tragedy, and the reclamation of an important part of Toronto history.
-Works for this multidisciplinary exhibition have been borrowed from collections across Canada, to once again return to their origins, on Queen Street West.”In 2012, she curated and organized an exhibition of 32 artists from Canada titled TORONTO/BERLIN 1982-2012, hosted by the Zweigstelle Berlin Gallery in Berlin.
+From 2009 to 2011 she acted as guest curator for the Museum of Contemporary Canadian Art, and National Gallery @ MOCCA, providing research for the 2011 historical exhibition, "This is Paradise," where Johnson said: “This exhibition is a celebration of this era, marked by triumph and tragedy, and the reclamation of an important part of Toronto history.
+Works for this multidisciplinary exhibition have been borrowed from collections across Canada, to once again return to their origins, on Queen Street West.”In 2012, she curated and organized an exhibition of 32 artists from Canada titled TORONTO/BERLIN 1982–2012, hosted by the Zweigstelle Berlin Gallery in Berlin.
 In 2017, she was selected to be the visual editor of the Theatre Passe Muraille 50th anniversary book, and was recently included in A Concise History of Canadian Painting third edition.
 She was included in Intervention: 31 Women Painters exhibition in Montreal, curated by Harold Klunder.